Riddhi-Chatterjee/SIH1607-Traffic-Light-Controller/README.md

 The state-space and reward-function have elements like **priority grid** to support emergency vehicles and **Pollutants emission rates** to reduce pollution.

+## Real-time monitoring
+The other novel aspect of our RL agent is it can fetch the factors of state-space and reward function using the state-of-the-art object detection model **YOLOv8** along with **DeepSORT** algorithm for object tracking in real-time.
+All it needs is a good camera at traffic junction!